College Process Information and Resources Page

 - You fill out the transcript request form completely (Incomplete documents will result in a delay of processing)

-- You staple the receipt for transcripts to the transcript request document and provide the completed form with stapled receipt to Ms. Salvatore directly.
-DO NOT leave it on the front desk or slide it under a door! (*If forms are not given to Ms. Salvatore, they may not be processed.)
+- You staple the receipt for transcripts to the transcript request document and provide the completed form with stapled receipt to the Guidance Director directly.
+DO NOT leave it on the front desk or slide it under a door! (*If forms are not given to Guidance, they may not be processed.)

 - You wait two weeks and then contact the college to make sure all materials have been received.
 Remember we do not send SAT/ACT scores.